ximispot/woody/docs/api/app.md

 ## Mount

-You can Mount Fiber instance by creating a `*Mount`
+You can Mount Woody instance by creating a `*Mount`

 ```go title="Signature"
 func (a *App) Mount(prefix string, app *App) Router